These sweet and sour Berries that Look Like Blueberries will easily deceive you into thinking they are one and the same!

 Botanical Name: Parthenocissus quinquefolia

 Again, a toxic addition, Virginia Creeper berries make to this list due to their color and shape.
-However, even skin contact with these berries can cause irritations, let alone their consumption.
+However, even skin contact with these berries can cause irritation, let alone their consumption.